rubcv/iota/README.md

 ##### Coordinator and Milestones (IOTA v1.1)
 Transactions in the Tangle are confirmed by special transactions called milestones that are sent by a client called the Coordinator, removed and fully decentralized in v2.0.

+##### Proof of Work Remote/Local, Transaction bundle
+In the transaction process:
+* First, we construct a **transaction bundle**.
+The bundle groups together all the individual transactions which relate to a single intent of value transfer.
+The constructed bundle is signed with your private keys.
+* Second, we randomly choose two previous unapproved transactions, or tips to approve.
+This will allow us to join the Tangle.
+We can get two tips from IRI via *getTransactionsToApprove*.
+* Third, is Proof of Work(PoW).
+To join Tangle every transaction in the bundle requires a nonce.
+The nonce is the result of PoW.

+The Proof of Work can be done on the device locally or it can be delegated to external devices.

+##### IRI
+The IRI (**IOTA Reference Implementation**) is open-source Java software that runs on the IOTA Mainnet as well as the Devnet.
+This software defines the current IOTA protocol, which allows nodes to do the following:

+* Validate transactions
+* Store valid transactions in a ledger
+* Allow clients to interact with the them through a an HTTP API

 ### More IOTA v2.0 documentation
 https://github.com/iotaledger/IOTA-2.0-Research-Specifications